go-pkgz/lgr/README.md

 - `DEBUG` will be filtered unless `lgr.Debug` or `lgr.Trace` options defined
 - `INFO` and `WARN` don't have any special behavior attached
 - `ERROR` sends messages to both out and err writers
-- `PANIC` and `FATAL` send messages to both out and err writers.
-In addition sends dump of callers and runtime info to err only, and calls `os.Exit(1)`.
+- `FATAL` and send messages to both out and err writers and exit(1)
+- `PANIC` does the same as `FATAL` but in addition sends dump of callers and runtime info to err.

 ### adaptors

 `lgr` logger can be converted to `io.Writer` or `*log.Logger`